EmoFSM: A Finite State Machine for Emotional Support Conversation: Conclusion

 \section{Conclusion}

-In this work, we propose the {\ModelName} framework, which leverages Finite State Machine (FSM) to enhance Emotional Support Conversations (ESC). {\ModelName} combines the dynamics of utterances, emotions, and strategies, providing a more structured and context-aware approach to dialogue generation.
-Results confirm that our {\ModelName} framework outperforms prompt-based, fine-tuned or external knowledge-based baselines in ESconv.
+In this work, we propose the {\ModelName} framework, which leverages a Finite State Machine (FSM) to enhance Emotional Support Conversations (ESC). {\ModelName} combines the dynamics of the seeker's emotions, the supporter's strategies, and the utterances of both sides, providing a more structured and context-aware approach to dialogue generation.
+Results confirm that our {\ModelName} framework outperforms prompt-based, supervised learning, or reinforcement learning baselines in ESC.
+In-depth analysis also indicates that {\ModelName} can perform long-horizon planning on conversation strategies, conducting reasonable strategy transitions consistent with the emotional support theories.